-Resources for GP, dental and aged care services
+Trauma informed resources for GPs, dental and aged care services

-Interacting with aged care staff, GPs, dentists and other services is often difficult for Stolen Generations survivors, as everyday events can trigger the original trauma of forced removal, particularly if a situation brings back the lack of control Stolen Generations survivors experienced when they were taken from their families.
+Interacting with aged care staff, GPs, dentists and other services is often difficult for Stolen Generations survivors, as everyday events can trigger the original trauma of forced removal.
+This can happen if a situation brings back the lack of control Stolen Generations survivors experienced when they were forcibly taken from their families.

 “The fact sheets mean that we do not have to repeatedly tell our stories, or have to explain ourselves or be questioned why to be able to get the care we need.”